Susumaniello by A. Mano – the Donkey of Puglia

 Mark Shannon and A. Mano

-Hence many winegrowers descended on Puglia, especially Zinfandel makers from California.
+Suddenly, many winegrowers descended on Puglia.
 One of them was Canadian-born Mark Shannon, with his partner and future wife, Elvezia Sbalchiero.
 As they will tell you, their visit was supposed to be only a short vacation, but they never left.
 Instead, in 1997, they launched their winery, named A. Mano, meaning “by hand”.

 This example of Susumaniello is classic in colour, being an inky purple-black in the glass.
-There are then aromas of blackberry and blueberry, then violets too.
+There are aromas of blackberry, blueberry and violets.
 At 14%, the wine is broad in body and yet well-balanced.
 There are enough smooth tannins, plenty of cassis-like fruit, remarkable fresh acidity and a silken texture.
 Mediterranean herbs and a slight smokiness appear on a long finish.
 There’s nothing heavy or tiring here.

-Consequently, while this is a wine that’s enjoyable on its own, it’s at its best with food.
-Lamb Henry or Pork spare ribs are an ideal match.
-Or Vegetarian Haggis is terrific!
+While this is a wine that’s enjoyable on its own, it’s at its best with food.
+Lamb Henry, or Pork spare ribs, are an ideal match.
 However, if you’d like something more authentically Puglian, try Bracciole (beef rolled like a roulade and braised in a simple tomato sauce) or Tiella di patate e funghi (potato and mushroom casserole).

 Stockists